RyuuXS/Reforestation/README.md

-## Why did Dracula lie in the wrong coffin?
-He made a grave mistake.
+## How come a man driving a train got struck by lightning?
+He was a good conductor.